ROYAL NAVY BASE WILDFIRE, SHEERNESS and MINESWEEPER BASE WILDFIRE III, QUEENBOROUGH.

 Queenborough Minesweepers significantly influenced the Battle of the Bulge by opening up the Port of Antwerp only two weeks before the German counter offensive.

-The Queenborough Minesweepers saved the lives of tens of thousands of starving Dutch people by opening up the Dutch ports and waterways allowing food and humanitarian aid to be delivered.
+The Queenborough Minesweepers saved the lives of tens of thousands of starving Dutch people by opening up the Dutch ports allowing food and humanitarian aid to be delivered.

 Three Hundred and seventeen ships were sunk in the Thames Estuary during World War Two.
 Of these, one hundred and twenty-nine were Royal Navy Ships many of them minesweepers.
 These ships were not sunk by U-boats (German submarines) but by mines.
 The majority of these mines were not the oval mine with spikes which float on the surface of the sea.
 They were “Ground mines” which lay on the sea bed and were activated by the magnetic field (magnetic mines) the sound (acustic mines) and the water pressure (oyster mines) of a ship.
 To complicate things, many were fitted with delay mechanisms of various types.